 8.4.
-Targeted Electric Vehicle Proceeding
+Targeted Electric Vehicle Proceeding-

+8.4.
 Clean Energy Caucus, MA DOER, Direct Energy, CLC

-While the work in this proceeding has touched on the relationship and potential of electric vehicles and grid modernization, the specific issues needed to address and support consumer use of plug-in electric vehicles in Massachusetts should be the topic of a separate DPU proceeding.
-The States of California64 and New York65 have both completed (California) and recently instituted (New York) similar proceedings.
+While the work in this proceeding has touched on the relationship and potential of electric vehicles and grid modernization, the specific issues needed to address and support consumer use of plug-in electric vehicles in Massachusetts should be the topic of a separate DPU proceedings.
+The States of California and New York have both completed (California) and recently instituted (New York) similar proceedings.
+Ten states have legislation that exempt EV Charging Services from utility regulation.
+The record in Massachusetts must be established as priority for the DPU.